dipjyotimetia/dipjyotimetia.github.io/docs/snippets/overview.md

 **Don't use this page if:**

-- :x: You don't want to get lost in to the tech.
+- :x: You don't want to get lost in the tech.
-- :x: You are not interested to include your learnings or finding here
+- :x: You are not interested to include your learnings or findings here.